 But if you were to go back further in time, a couple million years before anybody figured out how to write, your ancestors would still have two eyes, two ears, a nose, a mouth, a head sitting atop an oblong body with two arms and legs.
 But they would have more hair.
 And maybe not quite as much smarts.
 They would be much better at climbing trees, though.
 If you went further back in time, the arms would be front legs.
 Even further back in time, the fur would be scales.
 Really far back in time, there wouldn't be any legs at all, just fins for swimming.

-People took a long time to figure out that evolution happened, and before that, Western civilization relied largely on the Bible to understand how we got here.
-Starting in the Renaissance, however, some of society's keenest thinkers began to puzzle over just how the Bible could be literally true.
-Early on, the story that caused the most trouble was Noah's Flood.
+People took a long time to figure out that evolution happened, and for many years, Western civilization relied largely on the Bible to understand how we got here.
+But about the same time that Anglo-Irish Archbishop James Ussher calculated his Earth-formation date of October 26, 4004 BC, some of his keenest contemporaries puzzled over just how the Bible could be literally true.
+Early on, the story that caused perhaps the most trouble was Noah's Flood.

 Steno wasn't alone in inadvertently causing Noah trouble.
-All the naturalists who traveled to the New World to draw, collect, measure and catalog what lived there threatened to sink Noah's Ark with too many passengers.
+All the naturalists who traveled to the New World and Australia to draw, collect, measure and catalog what lived there threatened to sink Noah's Ark with too many passengers.
 After all, fitting two of everything living in Europe was enough of a challenge.
-Squeezing in all these newly discovered creatures from America looked impossible.
+Squeezing in all these newly discovered creatures from newly discovered continents looked impossible.
 Biblical scholars went back to calculating the length of a cubit.

 One more problem for Noah was a shift in philosophy in the 17th and 18th centuries.
 Rather than simply relying on miracles, scholars and savants (there were few actual scientists just yet) adopted the view that God played by His own rules, so understanding nature could contribute to understanding God.
 And if God played by the rules, then a worldwide flood that covered the highest mountain peaks with water (and left seashells behind) would require the sudden creation and subsequent cleanup of a tremendous amount of liquid.
 That didn't look likely.
 Leonardo da Vinci himself poured scorn on such "just so" stories.